-8. No site clearance, preparatory work or development must take place until a scheme for the protection and future management of the retained trees (the tree protection plan) has been submitted to and agreed in writing with the Local Planning Authority.

-The tree protection measures must be carried out as described and approved and the trees shall be permanently retained.
+4. Prior to the removal of any trees on site a scheme for the protection and future management of the retained trees (the tree protection plan) must be submitted to and agreed in writing with the Local Planning Authority.
+The tree protection measures must be carried out as described and approved and the trees must be permanently retained.